 Even if you were to get an EIN, you’d still be a sole-proprietor, and you’d mix all the income together anyway…but will still file separate forms (1099s for misc income, itemizing your deductions) at the end of the year.

-Bottom line: talk to a professional if you’re really concerned and verify that this information is correct for your particular state.
+Bottom line: talk to a tax professional or small business legal advisor if you’re really concerned and verify that this information is correct for your particular state.
 You can contact local organizations such as the SBA, SCORE, your local economic development council, or even your local chamber of commerce to ask questions about where to start.

 Regardless of whether you get an EIN or use your SSN for tax purposes, as someone who is self-employed, you do need to keep track of all of your income and expenses while mystery shopping, and report them as required by law.